Generic Name: nintedanib (nin TED a nib)

 What is nintedanib?

-Nintedanib is used to treat a lung disease called idiopathic pulmonary fibrosis (IPF).
-IPF causes scar tissue to form deep within your lungs.
+Nintedanib is used in people with diseases that cause scar tissue to form deep within the lungs.
 The scar tissue thickens and becomes stiff over time, which can make it harder for your lungs to work.
 Decreased lung function can make it hard for you to breathe.
 Other medical problems can occur when your brain, heart, and other organs do not get enough oxygen.

 Nintedanib may also be used for purposes not listed in this medication guide.